comp426-2022-spring/a99-zaurak/README.md

 1. npm test - Start app, check that everything can run, and then stop app.
 2. npm run - Command to bring up all parts of the app/system’s server scripts.

+# User Instructions
+After you install the package and dependencies and start the app:
+1. Click the "create" button to create an account.
+Select a unique username and password that you will remember and provide an email address that you have access to.
+2. Sign in with your username and password and click submit.
+3. Navigate the app using the navigation buttons on the left side of your screen. *Click on the space around the icons, not the icon itself*
+4. Click the logout button in the bottom left to exit the app.